justinmerrell/mcp-mem0/README.md

 2. **`get_all_memories`**: Retrieve all stored memories for comprehensive context
 3. **`search_memories`**: Find relevant memories using semantic search

+All tools support optional user isolation through a `user_id` parameter, allowing you to maintain separate memory spaces for different users or sessions.

 ## Prerequisites

 - Python 3.12+